Working

 However, the Greater Swiss Mountain Dog’s numbers soon began to dwindle until a man called Franz Schertenlieb gathered enough to set up a breeding program.

-In 1910 the Swiss Kennel Club recognized them as a separate breed to the Bernese and named them the Grosse Schweizer Sennehund.
-And so the Swiss Mountain Dog officially joined the country's group of Sennehund breeds.
+In 1910 the Swiss Kennel Club recognized them as a separate breed from the Bernese and named them the Grosse Schweizer Sennehund.
+And so the Swiss Mountain Dog officially joined the country’s group of Sennehund breeds.

-They thrive in a home environment and their sweet nature, which makes them natural pleasers, means they are naturally given to picking up obedience training.
-This also makes them a great choice for first-time owners - that's if you feel confident caring for such a big, intelligent dog that requires a lot of mental stimulation.
+They thrive in a home environment and their sweet nature, which makes them natural pleasers, means they are naturally given to pick up obedience training.
+This also makes them a great choice for first-time owners – that’s if you feel confident caring for such a big, intelligent dog that requires a lot of mental stimulation.

 They are confident but reserved dogs, and while they are great for guarding your home, they don’t suffer from ‘small dog syndrome’.
 They are confident enough to accept new people without any undesirable posturing.

-They also get on well with other dogs and pets provided they are well socialized.
+They also get on well with other dogs and pets provided they are well-socialized.
 They rarely show any sort of aggressive behaviour and their caring attitude makes them good nanny dogs for younger children too.

 If you do decide to get a Greater Swiss Mountain Dog, ensure your house has the space to cater to its size.
 It’s also best if you have a decent garden for this giant breed to romp around in.